And The Golden Globe Winners Are ...

-Golden Globe 2017 Winners: Ryan Gosling, Viola Davis, 'The People v.
+Golden Globe 2017 Winners: 'La La Land,' Ryan Gosling, Viola Davis, 'The People v.
 O.J.
 Simpson' Win Big

 According to host Jimmy Fallon, the Golden Globes is "one of the few places left where America still honours the popular vote."